 Yes!
 While you may not yet be Orthodox, you may be surprised to learn that many of our members are converts to the Holy Orthodox faith, coming from a variety of other Christian confessions: Evangelical, Reformed, Anglican, Charismatic and non-denominational Christian.
 Others have come from eastern religions or other traditions and systems of thought.
 You will find a wide diversity of races, age groups and ethnic groups represented at our parish.

 Our parish priest will be more than happy to answer any questions you may have following your visit.
 No question is dumb or irrelevant.

-Following the Sunday Divine Liturgy, you are invited to join us for “coffee hour.”
-During this time of fellowship you may wish to meet our parish Priest or other members of our parish.
+Following the Sunday Divine Liturgy, you are invited to join us for fellowship.
+During this time you may wish to meet our parish Priest, or other members of our parish.
 Some people may feel overwhelmed following their first experience of Orthodox worship and not wish to socialize — you are not expected to engage in social activities.

 While there is no specific dress code, the general rule is for men and women is to dress appropriately, modestly and respectfully, as before the Living God.
 Traditionally this has meant that women wear dresses or skirts that fall below the knee, while men wear pants.
 We ask that you not wear shorts, mini-skirts, tank tops, low-cut or strapless dresses (unless covered by a sweater, etc.).
 You may notice that some Orthodox women wear scarves on their heads (not hats), but this is not required.
 Men are asked not to wear head coverings (baseball caps, etc.) in the nave.